landeryt/LanderYTSMP/lib/text/season6_headhunt.md

 **2. Seeking**
 * Upon finding the head, seekers will alert the server in the designated head hunt channel on discord, with a screenshot as evidence.
 They are then required to hide the head at their base, then alert the server again with the coordinates according to Hiding rules.
 * Seekers have up to 6 hours to hide the head before being disqualified.
 * Seekers must not use any movement aids or tricks to access potential hiding spots.
+* Seekers must provide the location of the found head.

 **3. Timing**
 * The winner of the event will be determined by how long the player is able to keep the head hidden.